Proxy Mode

 Link to section: What is Proxy Mode?What is Proxy Mode?

-Proxy Mode is LockLLM's Bring Your Own Key (BYOK) solution that automatically scans all your LLM requests for prompt injection without changing your code.
-Simply change your base URL and add your provider API keys to the LockLLM dashboard - that's it!
+Proxy Mode is LockLLM's automatic security solution that scans all your LLM requests without changing your code.
+Simply change your base URL and either use your own API keys (BYOK) or LockLLM credits - that's it!

 Key benefits: